telerik/kendo-intl/docs/num-formatting/index.md

 # Number Formatting

-Number formatting converts a `Number` object to a human-readable string using the locale specific settings.
+Number formatting converts a `Number` object into a human-readable string using the locale specific settings.
 The `formatNumber` method supports standard and custom numeric formats.

 ## Types of Number Formats